percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 | Source user | User's responsibility (not managed by the operator) | Source cluster | `backup`, `clusterMonitor`, `readAnyDatabase` |
 | `syncTargetUser` | Operator | Target cluster (local) | `restore`, `clusterMonitor`, `clusterManager`, `readWriteAnyDatabase` |

-**Chosen approach:** The ClusterSync controller creates `syncTargetUser` on the target cluster when the ClusterSync CR is created, and deletes it when the CR is deleted.
-The lifecycle is bound to the CR.
+**Chosen approach:** The ClusterSync controller creates `syncTargetUser` on the target cluster when the ClusterSync CR is created.
+It drops the user on the target cluster at the earlier of (a) `status.state` transitioning to `finalized` (see §5.5), or (b) ClusterSync CR deletion.
+To guarantee (b) — that the MongoDB user is dropped on the target *before* ownerReferences GC the K8s `syncTargetUser` Secret — the controller registers a Kubernetes finalizer (`psmdb.percona.com/clustersync-cleanup`) on the ClusterSync CR and releases it only after the `dropUser` call succeeds.

+Both cleanup paths must be idempotent: `dropUser` treats "user does not exist" as success, so a `kubectl delete` after a finalize transition (where path (a) already dropped the user) runs the finalizer as a no-op rather than failing.
+The same property covers controller restarts and retried reconciles — re-invoking either cleanup never errors.

 **Why:** With a separate CRD, "intent to use PCSM" is expressed by the existence of the CR.
 Creating the user only when a ClusterSync CR exists avoids leaving a broad-privilege user (`readWriteAnyDatabase`) on clusters that never use PCSM.
-Deleting it on CR delete is unambiguous — there is no "temporarily disabled" sub-state to worry about (the user pauses replication via `spec.paused`, which doesn't affect the user).
-To suspend replication without losing the user, set `spec.paused=true` instead of deleting the CR.
+Dropping the user at finalize time (rather than only on CR delete) matters because a finalized CR may live indefinitely as a historical record — tying user cleanup to CR delete would leave the broad-privilege user on the target for as long as that record is kept.
+The finalizer covers the pre-finalize delete path: without it, ownerReferences would drop the K8s Secret while the MongoDB user lingered on the target.
+To suspend replication without dropping the user, set `spec.paused=true` instead of deleting the CR — pause does not affect the user.

 The source cluster credentials are provided by the user via `spec.source.credentialsSecret`, a Kubernetes Secret with `username` and `password` keys.
 The operator reads the Secret and injects the credentials into `PCSM_SOURCE_URI` with percent-encoding per RFC 3986.
 Credentials are never stored in the CR spec.